Synthesis Of Aspirin Lab Report Chegg

 Q: How can the purity of synthesized aspirin be verified?

 A: The purity can be verified by determining the melting point of the synthesized aspirin.
-A melting point close to the literature value indicates high purity.
+So naturally, a melting point close to the literature value indicates high purity.
 Other techniques such as thin-layer chromatography (TLC) or high-performance liquid chromatography (HPLC) can also be used for more detailed analysis.

 Q: What are the potential sources of error in this experiment?